 Of the thousands of tourists who come to Cusco, some are encouraged to venture independently; no matter what happens, they will.
 It is true that when you travel to Machu Picchu on your own, it will be less expensive, and you will not be subject to itineraries, time, or something like that.
 It is more flexible.
-The only thing to highlight is; what can enter it without all the existing routes but less by the Inca trail.
+The only thing to highlight is what can enter it without all the existing routes but less by the Inca trail.
 Below, we tell you how to get to Machu Picchu with or without a travel agency.

 Reaching Machu Picchu from Cusco by bus can be risky due to the constantly reported accidents and tight schedules, plus the trip duration of almost 10 hours.
 This alternative route is more for adventure lovers and not so much for family trips.

-To get to Machu Picchu from Cusco by bus, follow the route: Cusco to Santa María – Santa Teresa to Hidroeléctrica.
-To do this, you can hire a tour of Machu Picchu By car for 02 days, with a tour operator, or buy only your ticket Cusco – Hydroelectric – Cusco that they offer.
-The cost of the ticket is around 55 dollars round trip.
+To get to Machu Picchu from Cusco by bus, follow the route: Cusco to Santa María and Santa Teresa to Hidroeléctrica.
+To do this, you can hire a tour of Machu Picchu By car for 2 days, with a tour operator, or buy only your ticket Cusco – Hydroelectric – Cusco that they offer.
+The cost of the ticket is around 55 dollars round-trip.

-From the Hydroelectric station, you have 02 options to get to Aguas Calientes, the first by train ( for 30 minutes ) and the second by walking parallel to the train track next to the Vilcanota River ( for 03 hours ).
-The walk is not about ups and downs but just following the 10 KM train track and spending the night in Aguas Calientes.
-The next day, you will go up to Machu Picchu on foot or by bus, depending on the time of entry, and finally, you will enter the Wonder of the world.
+From the hydroelectric station, you have two options to get to Aguas Calientes: the first by train (for 30 minutes) and the second by walking parallel to the train track next to the Vilcanota River (for 3 hours).
+The walk is not about ups and downs but just following the 10-kilometer train track and spending the night in Aguas Calientes.
+The next day, you will go up to Machu Picchu on foot or by bus, depending on the time of entry, and finally, you will enter the Wonder of the World.